Destination West!

 Picture

-Sun Point Pueblo ~ Mesa Verde National Park
+04:00 Sun Point Pueblo

 Sun Point is a narrow branching arm of Chapin Mesa that extends into an area where two canyons meet.
 This area is where most of the great house cliff dwelling pueblos are located, so the structures at Sun Point truly once were a centralized feature.
-The neighboring Sun Temple structure is fascinating to ponder over because this actually was strictly a ceremonial site.
+The neighboring Sun Temple structure is fascinating to ponder over because this actually was a ceremonial site.

-Because the extreme weather conditions at Mesa Verde can be devastating for a freshly excavated ancient earthen pueblo, tin buildings and awnings cover the Sun Point pueblos and pit houses.
-On a hot summer day some relief can be found in the shade of these covered pueblo sites, which is good to keep in mind when touring this big National Park!
 The Sun Point Pueblo is an example of an early Mesa Verde pueblo that incorporates earthen pit house elements, as well as a more intricately constructed central stone block and mortar structure.
 The remains of dozens of small square rooms can be seen on the grounds outside the tin building, so the Sun Point Pueblo was a fairly large complex way back in the early days of Mesa Verde.

 Hours upon hours can be spent pondering over the ancient past at each pueblo site in Mesa Verde National Park.
 The Sun Point Pueblo is one of many structures on top of Chapin Mesa that await to be experienced and this is one of the few where some shade can be found on a hot summer day.
 Viewing the Sun Point Pueblo will provide clues for putting the pieces of the puzzle together and this is what the Mesa Verde experience is really all about!